itamarmelman-cpu/ksp-price-tracker/README.md

 cd ksp-price-tracker

-# It is highly recommended to use a virtual environment (.venv).
+2. Install Dependencies

-pip install -r requirements.txt
+It is highly recommended to use a virtual environment (.venv). pip install -r requirements.txt

-# Run the main script to perform the initial data collection and populate the database:
+3. Initialize the Database (Scraping)

-python main.py
+Run the main script to perform the initial data collection and populate the database (ksp_prices.db): python main.py

-# Start the interactive dashboard, which will open automatically in your default web browser:
+4. Run the Streamlit Dashboard

-streamlit run dashboard.py
+Start the interactive dashboard, which will open automatically in your default web browser: streamlit run dashboard.py